Sport is a great topic to talk about with any friend if you’re passionate about it.

 Michael needs to get fit over the summer otherwise he will not be chosen for the team.

 Foul: (Noun) When a player does an illegal action such as touching the ball with their hands.
 They are punished and the other team is awarded a free kick.

 When one player pushed a player from the opposite team, the referee blew his whistle.
 He then gave the other team a free kick for the foul.

 Full-time: (Noun) When the final whistle is blown and the game is over.

-The referee blew his whistle twice to tell everyone it was full-time.
+The referee blew his whistle three times to tell everyone it was full-time.

 Goalkeeper: (Noun) The player who stands between the goal posts and tries to stop the ball from entering the goal.